Intro to Mesh Integrity

 Internal Faces - Faces inside the mesh that shouldn't exist

-Z-Fighting - Flickering surfaces from overlapping faces at same depth
+Overlapping Geometry / Z-Fighting - Faces stacked on top of each other causing a Flickering surfaces from overlapping faces at same depth

 Edge Problems

-Doubled Edges - Same edge existing twice
+Doubled Edges - Same edge existing twice, same as coincident vertices.

 Overlapping Edges - Edges that appear thicker in display